-Knowing where and how to start can be hard and overwhelming when on the grant-seeking path.
-However, fear not dear reader!
-Let’s shift down some gears and look at a good place to kick off from, followed by some simple steps to take to get that grant confidently submitted.
+Knowing where and how to start can be overwhelming when you are new to the grant-seeking path.
+Fear not, dear reader!
+Let’s shift down some gears and look at where to kick off from, followed by simple steps to get that grant application confidently submitted.

 Before logging into The Grants Hub directory

-Write down a wish list of all the items you need funded to bring your project or event to life, for example, equipment, venue hire, professional development, program coordination fees, advertising, etc.
+For each project or initiative, write down a list of all the expenditures that must be funded to bring your project to life, for example: equipment; venue hire; catering; program coordination; overheads; marketing costs; etc.

 Begin searching by logging into your account with The Grants Hub

-When searching in our Directory, we always suggest starting with a broad search first, allowing you to then narrow the search accordingly.
+When searching in the Grants Directory, we always suggest starting with a broad search first, allowing you to narrow your search accordingly.
 Our members tell us that casting a wide search net initially alerts them to relevant grants that they would not have come across if they had used very specific criteria.

-When you see a grant that catches your eye, follow the link we provide you to the funder’s website and read their guidelines to ensure you are eligible and that they want to fund what you need funded.
+Anytime you see a grant of interest, follow the link we provide to the funding provider’s website and read their guidelines in full to ensure you are eligible and that your project aligns with their program’s objectives.
 When in doubt, always get in touch with the funding provider using the contact details in their guidelines.
-Providers would prefer you spend five minutes on a call/email with them to clarify, rather than you spending five hours writing an application that does not fit their objectives.
+Funding providers would prefer you spend five minutes on a call/email with them to clarify, rather than you spending five hours writing an application that does not fit their objectives.